ubcecon/ECON628_2018/syllabus.md

 - Nearly weekly problem sets: 50%
 - Final Project: 50%

+While the problem sets will be frequent, many will be short to force practice - and hence they will not be weighting uniformly in the grade.

 ## Course Parts and Programming Languages

 The course will be taught in 3 parts, starting with some econometric theory and assignments, and then moving to